-Regardless of local help, it still helps to be prepared.
 Bring a letter of introduction from the commissioner, institution, or university.
 The letter should be notarized and could even include certifications by "apostille" (a seal attesting that a notary is registered, which is accepted as the recognition of other countries' official documents under the 1961 Hague Convention).
-Certainly bring along business cards, as well as many copies of all your documents.
-The more documents you can supply in support of your project the better.
-Contact the cultural attaché of the country you will be visiting and ask for a letter of support for your project.
-Bring letters of support, on official letterhead from the head of the university or institution, as well as the commissioner, professor, and project director.
-Photographers should bring information about their professional credentials.
+Business cards, as well as many copies of